Blog > Oxford House and Arthur Foley Winnington-Ingram

 Head of Oxford House 1889-1897

-In its 130 years of life, several prominent people passed through the doors of Oxford House.
+In its more than 130 years of life, several prominent people passed through the doors of Oxford House.
 In 1889, only five years after foundation, the House welcomed a young curate who was later to become Bishop of London.

 A Keble College graduate and sports enthusiast, Arthur Foley Winnington-Ingram served as Head of House for nine years.
 His uncomplicated character and sense of humour made him popular within the East End community.
 A few biographers were “amused to note that his accent, previously unremarkable middle-upper-class English, forever afterwards had an east-London tinge”.

 Being a man of determination, Ingram sought to raise money for the development of new premises.
 His fundraising efforts enabled to purchase a new house in Victoria Park Square for “gymnastics and concerts”, a solid five-storey building and the land on which Oxford House now stands.